 Added by Steve Bollar on February 23, 2011 at 9:09pm —

 I speak with educators, principals, and administrators every day that feel trapped, alone, and many times helpless, when it comes to fixing the deep fundamental problems in our education system.

 What I find so powerful about the Internet is building real online communities.
 I am not talking necessarily talking about sites that attract… Continue

 Added by Mary Rice-Boothe on February 21, 2011 at 5:30pm —

 If you didn't know, I really enjoy watching short videos.
 In particular, I really enjoy watching videos that get me thinking and reflecting on my educational practices and beliefs.
 I have been using short videos in Professional Development sessions to get educators at my high school talking and discussing issues related to education.
 This is the third installment of the series..."videos that WILL ignite a discussion."
 I encourage you to check out… Continue

 Added by Justin Tarte on February 21, 2011 at 4:39pm —

-Added by Lisa Michelle Dabbs on February 19, 2011 at 3:29pm —
+Added by Angie Rumsey on February 19, 2011 at 3:29pm —

 Added by Mary Rice-Boothe on February 18, 2011 at 12:00pm —

 Editors Note: I know that I am preaching to the choir since most people that read this are on Twitter already.
 Continue

 In the past week much has been made of the fact that as an Orthodox Jewish Educator living in Memphis TN. that I have over 1,300 followers on Twitter.
 Yes I am still amazed and humbled by this fact and at times when I am asked why people follow me I have a tough time answering.